“Edgy and slightly unclassifiable…” -Jack Watkins [CMP]

-Andrea Colburn and Mud Moseley sound like a panther screaming in the middle of the night, like a band of gypsies at a tea party, like a carefully curated hullabaloo held in a Wild West funeral home.
-Like Doc Watson and the Cramps had a heinous love child.
+Andrea and Mud sound like a panther screaming in the middle of the night, like a band of gypsies at a tea party, like a carefully curated hullabaloo held in a Wild West funeral home.
+Like Doc Watson and the Cramps had a love child while watching a Tarantino movie.

-Just as much influenced by Willie Nelson, Tom Waits, and Hank Williams Sr. as new Country acts such as Colter Wall and the Deslondes, Colburn & Moseley keep somewhat of a traditional country and blues feel all while giving it their own haunting, part Piedmont, part psychobilly spin.
-Part Flat Duo Jets, part Bonnie and Clyde, this is not a performance that you will want to miss.
+Just as much influenced by Willie Nelson, Tom Waits, and Hank Williams Sr. as new Country acts such as Colter Wall and the Deslondes, Colburn & Moseley keep somewhat of a traditional country and blues feel all while giving it their own haunting, part Piedmont, part Psychobilly spin.
+If you’ve ever wondered what it would have been like if Bonnie and Clyde had started a Honky Tonk band with drippy tremolo surf guitar instead of taking the criminal path, this is a performance that you don’t want to miss.

-They say Mud Moseley was born somewhere near Winder, GA but this information could never be confirmed.
+They say Kyle “Mud” Moseley was born somewhere near Winder, GA but this information could never be confirmed.
 He was found in the woods one day with nothing but a guitar and a pair of overalls.
 After intensive etiquette classes/reform, Mud was still considered a threat to himself and others and was released back into the wild.
-Rather than going back to his feral life, he decided to bless the world with his music and moved to the big city.
+Rather than going back to his feral life, he decided to bless the world with his music and moved to the big city (Atlanta, GA).
 The rest, as they say, is history.